Books & Music

 2. Cheops and the Great Pyramid of Giza

 Little is known about Cheops, the Egyptian pharaoh who was responsible for one of the most impressive structures on earth - the Great Pyramid of Giza.
 But his pyramid ensures his memory will last for at least another million years.

-3. Creation by the Kuba People
+7. Story of Creation by the Kuba People

 The Creation is an important aspect of the religious beliefs of the Kuba people of central Africa.
 It explains how they were created and how the world around them came to be.
 This provides a foundation for their lives today.